 One has to ask whether it is in the interests of the people of this country to lose talented, long-term employees from the federal government.
 The impact will ultimately be the increase in contract employees who will be paid less; have less secure employment; few, if any benefits…

 That’s right.
 If that sounds familiar, that is the objective of the Tea Party Republicans.

-Bill Fletcher, Jr. is a Senior Scholar with the Institute for Policy Studies, the immediate past president of TransAfrica Forum, and the author of “They’re Bankrupting Us” – And Twenty Other Myths about Unions.
+Bill Fletcher, Jr. works for the American Federation of Government Employees.
+The content of this commentary does not necessarily represent the views of AFGE.
+He is also the author of “They’re Bankrupting Us” – And Twenty Other Myths about Unions.
 Follow him on Facebook and at www.billfletcherjr.com.